ColdeZhang/Dominion/README.md

 > Although this plugin supports Spigot, we strongly recommend that you upgrade your core to Paper or its forked (such as
 > Purpur) for a better performance experience.

+## For developer

+Dominion provides some simple (for now) APIs for developers to build something amazing depends on Dominion.
+You can take a look at [Developer](docs/en-us/developer.md) for more details.

 ## Help us improve

 If you encounter any problems during use or have any suggestions, please feel free to open